SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

  * If you have a previous Rupaya wallet installed, backup the `wallet.dat`, uninstall it then delete its original data directory.
  * Download the newest Rupaya Qt wallet from: https://github.com/rupaya-project/rupaya/releases
  * The Windows wallet needs to be extracted to a permanent location, OSX Wallet goes into `Applications`
- * Start the new and ignore the unidentified developer warning.
+ * Start the wallet software and ignore the unidentified developer warning.
  * If you are prompted to Allow Access by the firewall, do so.
  * Let the wallet sync until you see this in the bottom right corner of your Wallet
 ![Wallet Sync Completed](images/qt-wallet-synced.png "Wallet Sync Completed")